 This backpack doesn’t have the same level of suspension comfort as an Osprey, but it does have a hex mesh back panel, a venitilating back, a sternum strap, and a load lifter strap; all components that make it incredibly easy to fit this backpack to your frame.

 This carry on is durable, versatile, Marie Kwondo level easy to organize since the zippers open up all the way, and is reasonably priced at $140 per bag.

 It even has a 50 capacity, pockets literally everywhere (two external side pockets, a top pocket, a front pocket, and two bottom side pockets with hidden pockets underneath) and comes in an assortment of colors like black, red, green, and blue (feel free to oh and ah at any moment).

 Be aware that the dimensions of this bag do NOT meet the carry on requirements of all airlines.

-Definitely, check with your airline carrier and make sure that you can use this bag as a
+Definitely, check with your airline carrier and make sure that you can use this bag as a carry on.

 As you probably already guessed: